History of synthetic colourants

 A colorant is any substance that changes the spectral transmittance or reflectance of a material.
 Synthetic colorants are those created in a laboratory or industrial setting.
 The production and improvement of colorants was a driver of the early synthetic chemical industry, in fact many of today's largest chemical producers started as dye-works in the late 19th or early 20th centuries, including Bayer AG (1863).
-Synthetics are extremely attractive for industrial and aesthetic purposes as they have they often achieve higher intensity and color fastness than comparable natural pigments and dyes used since ancient times.
-Market viable large scale production of dyes occurred nearly simultaneously in the early major producing countries Britain (1857), France (1858), Germany (1858), and Switzerland (1859), and expansion of associated chemical industries followed.
-The mid-nineteenth century through WWII saw an incredible expansion of the variety and scale of manufacture of synthetic colorants.
+"Synthetics" achieve intensity, color fastness, and reproducibility that natural materials can rarely match.
+Market viable large scale production of dyes occurred nearly simultaneously in the early major producing countries United Kingdom of Great Britain and Ireland (1857), Second French Empire (1858), German Confederation (1858), and Switzerland (1859), and expansion of associated chemical industries followed.
+The mid-19th century through World War II saw an incredible expansion of the variety and scale of manufacture of synthetic colorants.
 Synthetic colorants quickly became ubiquitous in everyday life, from clothing to food.
 This stems from the invention of industrial research and development laboratories in the 1870s, and the new awareness of empirical chemical formulas as targets for synthesis by academic chemists.
 The dye industry became one of the first instances where directed scientific research lead to new products, and the first where this occurred regularly.